When Nandos copies your idea, you know it has to be a good one!

 Any of you with an addiction to food photos on Instagram, would have very likely have seen images of Halloumi Fries popping up time and time again.

-The sharp rise in popularity of the Cypriot street food has seen major national brands like Aldi and Nandos accepting the trend and adding them to their menu’s and stores.
+The sharp rise in popularity of the Cypriot street food seller has seen national brands like Aldi and Nandos accepting the trend and adding them to their menu’s and stores.

 But many people across the country would be unaware that this trend started at Oli Baba’s in KERB Market in Camden.